Contrasting George Risk Industries (RSKIA) and Its Competitors

 |2.58

-As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 28.27%.
-Given George Risk Industries’ rivals higher probable upside, analysts plainly believe George Risk Industries has less favorable growth aspects than its rivals.
+As a group, “Communications equipment, not elsewhere classified” companies have a potential upside of 23.52%.
+Given George Risk Industries’ rivals higher possible upside, analysts clearly believe George Risk Industries has less favorable growth aspects than its rivals.

 Dividends

-George Risk Industries has a beta of 0.35, suggesting that its stock price is 65% less volatile than the S&P 500.
-Comparatively, George Risk Industries’ rivals have a beta of -8.79, suggesting that their average stock price is 979% less volatile than the S&P 500.
+George Risk Industries has a beta of 0.35, meaning that its stock price is 65% less volatile than the S&P 500.
+Comparatively, George Risk Industries’ rivals have a beta of -9.12, meaning that their average stock price is 1,012% less volatile than the S&P 500.

 Summary